pixielabs/handbook/02-project-management/02-working-with-designers.md

  - Large laptop: 1440px
  - Desktop: 2560px

+## Colours and style guides
+We welcome style guides with standardised guidance on colours, margins etc. but a style guide is only useful if the designs adhere to it.
+Before designs are signed-off, we should check as a team that they conform to the style guide e.g. there are no non-standard colours and other design elements such as borders or repeated components are 100% consistent with the style guide.

 ## Inconsistent content in designs
 Before thinking about designs, we consider what content in the project is changeable and what is fixed.
 This should inform the designs.
 For example, if a